Tag Archives: Joan Boix

 Written by David Robinson, as the trees tighten their grip on Joe and encircle his men, he uses his extendable limbs to reach through the thorns and grab one of the lasers, killing the plant that has him captive.
 We then get this amusing panel (below left) showing him helping his men to escape, before they spot commotion in the distance where a giant caterpillar is being attacked by the trees.
 They pick it up and throw it to the side as they chase down the landing party, but then Joe has an idea.
 Still a few miles from their shuttle craft they climb on board the giant insect and throughout this increasingly dangerous situation Joe can’t help but be enthralled by it all.

-In the end the caterpillar starts to chew down on the attacking trees and the team take their leave, now much closer to their landing site.
+In the end the caterpillar starts to chew down on the attacking trees and the team take their leave, now that much closer to their landing site.
 But when they get there the shuttle is missing.
 Of course it is!
-Escaping death from plant life, a crazy human god and from atop a giant caterpillar obviously wasn’t enough.
+Escaping death from plant life, a crazy human god and riding atop a giant caterpillar obviously wasn’t enough.
 The story continues next issue, but for now this was a fun diversion and the perfect accompaniment to the darker Turbo story.

 Kitten Magee and her team are still being led by Hobos in writer James Tomlinson‘s latest chapter, but surely what happens this time will finally make them realise what’s really going on.
 Leading them to a cave where he claims they can take shelter from the dangerous animals in the swamp, they find the ground covered in bones, stripped bare by some savage beast.
-Hobos claims the creature was killed long ago and the team just accept that!
+Hobos claims the creature was killed long ago and the team just accepts that!
 However, Doc takes a closer look at a skull as the others gather wood and thinks to herself it couldn’t have been there for more than a few days.
 She doesn’t get to air her suspicions before things kick off.

-The rest of the team follow, lasers ready and are attacked by a swarm of bats which are easily fended off before the creature reveals itself iil the final panel.
+The rest of the team follow, lasers ready and are attacked by a swarm of bats which are easily fended off before the creature reveals itself in the final panel.
 Thing is, the cliffhanger image was already used as the Next Issue promo last time, so the big reveal isn’t new.
 This is a bit disappointing because the whole strip has been leading to something monstrous by artist José Ortiz but we’ve already seen it.
 However, what I did really enjoy was Crud, Kitten’s little robotic pet.
 After being absent in the previous chapter for some reason he’s really making up for it here as a true member of the team.
 As you can see above and below he even gets some genuinely funny comedy moments.

-That shrinking panel is expertly drawn by David Pugh and while we don’t get to find anything out about the strange transforming blob as it floats off leaving our hero stranded, there’s a wonderful sense of scale to the final panel on this page.
+That shrinking panel is expertly drawn by David Pugh and while we don’t get to find out anything about the strange transforming blob as it floats off leaving our hero stranded, there’s a wonderful sense of scale to the final panel on this page.
 Indeed, in the hands of another artist this might have come across as a somewhat silly outcome for the strip which was, up to this point, the most serious.
 But instead of roaming into 60s Doctor Who or Land of the Giants territory, David’s art adds a real feeling of isolation and danger.

-It does remind me of a certain film though, especially when Loner comes up against this two-headed ant below.
+It reminds me of a certain film though, especially when Loner comes up against this two-headed ant below.
 But such is the forward-thinking nature of Wildcat, Honey I Shrunk the Kids wasn’t even released until later the same year.
 Of course, other previous small-people-in-giant-surroundings will have had similar battles before, but for the target audience this was most likely their first such experience.

 As an adult it’s initially a bit of a shift for the Loner strip but nevertheless it’s a fun outing with some great imagery of the world around him.
 But it appears the fun will soon be taking a decidedly darker tone, back to more of what we had before.
 Suddenly surround by three giant ants who have just watched Loner kill their buddy, he tries to make a run for it and ends up caught in a huge spider’s web.
 But it’s the Next Issue page that really shows us where we’re headed.